-The Commission recommends that a day-ahead auction for contracted but un-nominated baseline capacity be used at points where there is contractual congestion (because all baseline capacity has been sold), with the auction to occur shortly after the nomination cut-off time.
+A day-ahead auction for contracted but un-nominated baseline capacity would be used at points where there is contractual congestion (because all baseline capacity has been sold), with the auction to occur shortly after the nomination cut-off time.
 The aim of this mechanism is to provide an opportunity for market participants to access contracted but un-nominated capacity on a competitively priced basis.